Strange quark as a probe for new physics in the Higgs sector: Proposal for an alternative detector layout

 \subsection{Overall concept}

 The detector concept is shown in Fig.~\ref{fig:proposed_RICH}.
-The initial choice for the RICH detector thickness was \unit[25]{cm} active length; however, we also looked at a \unit[10]{cm} active length to minimise the magnetic field smearing effect.
-The RICH detector is designed using spherical mirrors and Silicon Photomultipliers (SiPMTs -- also referred to as SiPMs) as photon detectors.
-Fig.~\ref{fig:proposed_RICH} resembles the gaseous RICH detector of the SLAC Large Detector's (SLD's) Cherenkov Ring Imaging Detector (CRID)~\cite{Vavra:1999}; however, introducing SiPMT-based design improves the performance substantially.
-Although we have selected a specific type of SiPMT in this paper in order to do the calculation, we believe that the photon technology will improve over the next 15 years in terms of noise performance, timing capability, pixel size, and detection efficiency.
+The initial choice for the RICH detector thickness was \unit[25]{cm} active length; however, we also looked at a \unit[10]{cm} active length to minimise the magnetic field smearing effect.\footnote{The Cherenkov ring is smeared in the focal plane due to the helical motion of the particle in a large magnetic field -- see Section~\ref{sec:magentic_smearing} for more details.} The RICH detector is designed using spherical mirrors and Silicon Photomultipliers (SiPMs -- also referred to as SiPMTs) as photon detectors.\footnote{The present design with SiPM detectors requires that the total neutron dose at RICH's location is less than \unit[$\sim\!5 \times 10^{10}$]{$n_\textrm{eq}$/10 years}, for which the SiPM damage is expected to be low.} Fig.~\ref{fig:proposed_RICH} resembles the gaseous RICH detector of the SLAC Large Detector's (SLD's) Cherenkov Ring Imaging Detector (CRID)~\cite{Vavra:1999}; however, introducing SiPM-based design improves the PID performance by a factor of two compared to the SLD's and DELPHI's gaseous RICH detectors, who pioneered this type of PID concept.
+Although we have selected a specific type of SiPM in this paper in order to do the calculation (a commercially-available Hamamatsu SiPM), we believe that the photon technology will improve over the next 15 years in terms of noise performance, timing capability, pixel size, and detection efficiency.
 The overall aim is to make this RICH detector with as low mass as possible because we do not want to degrade the calorimeter.
 This speaks for mirrors made of beryllium~\cite{Barber:2006} and the structure made of low mass carbon-composite material.
 Another important aspect is to make the RICH detector depth as thin as possible in order to reduce the cost of the calorimeter.
 Our initial choice of \unit[25]{cm} could be reduced further if the detection efficiency of future photon detectors improve.
-For example, if the detection efficiency improves by $\sim$50\%, the radial depth can be reduced to \unit[10--15]{cm}.
+For example, if the detection efficiency improves by $\sim$50\%, the radial depth can be reduced to \unit[10--15]{cm}, in turn reducing the magnetic smearing contribution to Cherenkov angle resolution.

-\paragraph{Gas choices}
+\subsubsection{Gas choices}